Courses

 The Study Plan gives a general overview of the programme.

-Here is the course plan for students who are starting in September 2023;
+Here is the course plan for students who start in September 2024

 Here is the course plan for students who started in September 2022;